preplink/interview/Assessment.md

 # Job Platform Automation Challenge

 ## Challenge Overview
 Develop an automated solution to interact with one major job board platform.
-It scrape job from  any of the board you select below and also apply to at least 5 jobs on that board.
+It scrape jobs from  any of the board you select below and also apply to at least 5 jobs on that board.
 This exercise evaluates your technical approach, problem-solving methodology, and documentation skills - not the ultimate success/failure of the implementation.

 ## Platform Options
 Choose **one** platform to target: